Francisco de la Torre (politician): Mayor of Málaga

 De la Torre's party retained their majority in Málaga city hall in 2003, 2007 and 2011, but in 2015 they had to form a coalition with Citizens; this result still made him the PP mayor of the largest city; he blamed national corruption scandals for the party's decline in popularity.
 In 2019, he needed the support of the two Citizens councillors to form a majority for his sixth mandate.

 De la Torre suffered a stroke in April 2020.
 After a month in hospital, he returned to work.
 Later in May, he marked 20 years as mayor.
 An article in La Opinión de Málaga was mostly positive on his two decades, apart from some expensive failed projects such as the Museum of Gems, and sanitation worker strikes.

 In September 2022, De la Torre announced that he would stand for mayor for the sixth time in the May 2023 elections, by which time he would be 80.
 His party returned to majority government for the first time in eight years, increasing their share from 14 to 17 of the 31 seats amidst the wipeout of Citizens.
 In May 2025, he marked a quarter of a century as mayor.
+In July 2026, the PP announced its candidates for mayors of provincial capitals in the next year's elections, including De la Torre, who would be 84.